Codeer-Software/Friendly/README.md

 //2.
 Type()
 dynamic applicationType = app.Type<Application>();
-dynamic mainWindow4 = applicationType.Current.MainWindow;
+dynamic mainWindow3 = applicationType.Current.MainWindow;
 ```
 Both DynamicAppType and DynamicAppVar are returned as dynamic(DynamicAppVar) as the return value for API calls.<br>
-So after that you can call the API with the new style as if it were a normal .Net object in the same process.<br>
+So after that you can call the API as if it were a normal .Net object in the same process.<br>

 ### DynamicAppVar & AppVar
 DynamicAppVar and AppVar can be converted to each other.<br>